PaimaStudios/PRC/PRCS/prc-4.md

      - `fillOrdersExactEth` - consecutively fills the array of specified orders until all provided ETH is spent and a specified minimum amount of asset has been achieved.
 Example: You want to buy as much asset as possible for 1 ETH.
      - `fillOrdersExactAsset` - consecutively fills the array of specified orders until specified exact amount of asset has been achieved, and returns the excess ETH back to the sender.
 Example: You want to buy 1000 units of asset as cheaply as possible.

-The contract on the base chain has no way of knowing if somebody who makes a sell order really has that amount of game assets in their account.
-Rather,

-1. When somebody creates a sell order for a specific asset ID on the game chain, its validity can be checked via the API in the token's `uri` function.
-2. When somebody wants to buy, they specify the orders they wish to purchase by their unique ID.
-   - The responsibility of querying the API of game chain to check the validity of the sell order is left up to the front-end providers, as well as the presentation of the possible sell orders.
+The DEX contract on the base chain only facilitates the trading (transferring) of existing Inverse Projected ERC1155 assets, it does not make any assurances about validity of such assets.
+That aspect is handled by the feature set of the Inverse Projected ERC1155 standard itself.
+The responsibility of querying the API of game chain to check the validity of the sell order is left up to the front-end providers, as well as the presentation of the possible sell orders.
-3. The user then makes a smart contract call that fulfills the orders and transfers the right amounts of assets to the corresponding accounts in a single transaction (atomic).

 ## Reference Implementation